Earl Stadtman Investigator Frequently Asked Questions

 - Q: Where will these positions be located (which Institutes, sites)?
 My work would only be a good fit for one institute and I am pretty sure they do not have any tenure-track positions available.
 Should I still apply?

 A: All NIH institutes with intramural research programs are eligible to make offers to interviewed candidates from this search.
-We are anticipating that some Institutes or Centers may pool resources for joint appointments, thus all are encouraged to apply.
-For more information about which NIH Institutes and Centers have intramural research programs, where they are located, and the variety of research they conduct see http://irp.nih.gov/our-research/our-programs.
+We are anticipating that some Institutes or Centers may pool resources for joint appointments, thus all doctoral-level researchers interested in NIH intramural tenure-track positions are encouraged to apply.
+For more information about which NIH Institutes and Centers have intramural research programs, where they are located, and the variety of research they conduct see http://irp.nih.gov/about-us/our-programs.

 - Q: Are these positions centrally funded or funded by specific Institutes or Centers?